AndreBaltazar8/ablac/docs/bootstrap.md

 multi-stage source bootstrap are no longer part of the repository.

 A compiler cannot translate itself on an empty machine without an existing executable translator.
-Clean builds therefore begin with the checksum-pinned `ablac-x86_64-linux` artifact from the `v0.1.0` GitHub release:
+Clean builds therefore begin with a checksum-pinned host artifact from the `v0.2.0` GitHub release: `ablac-x86_64-linux` on Linux or `ablac-x86_64-macos` on an Intel Mac.

 ```text
 published ablac binary